 Those who joined the party or become affiliated supporters before 20 January will be eligible to vote.

 Registered supporters - who are not full party members - had 48 hours from 14-16 January to secure a vote by paying £25.

 How does the vote work?

-The votes are cast on a one-member, one-vote basis.
+They are cast on a one-member, one-vote basis.